Sidewalk Astronomy

 Can you say something about your experiences at Crater Lake?

 I can’t recall all the times we visited Crater Lake.
 It was many times.
 I don’t think it was annually, but certainly many times during the course of the years.
 I remember one time when we came to Crater Lake from Glacier Point in Yosemite.
 The tube of the 24 incher had been drenched by a heavy rainstorm.
 It was too heavy for use.
 But Hank Tanski and John Salinas got us all sorts of heavy weights, about 40 lbs of steel, so that the telescope could be used at the Rim.
 They put traffic cones on the parking area to reserve the space for our telescopes and we could give slide presentations in the Community House after the formal talks given by park naturalists.
-It is important to give astronomical slide shows, before letting the visiters look through the telescopes, otherwise the visiters may not understand what they see.
+It is important to give astronomical slide shows, before letting the visitors look through the telescopes, otherwise the visitors may not understand what they see.

 We are grateful for the help of Hank Tanski and John Salinas.
 Hank would even let us shower in his house at Park Headquarters.
 And he even arranged subsidies for our meals ($7.00 a day if we ate on our own and $12.00 if we ate in the restaurant).